Humane Euthanizing Goldfish

 Euthanizing a goldfish can be relatively easy and painless; for the fish that is.
 Goldfish become dormant in colder temperatures; being a cold water fish it has no core body temperature.
 Its temperature is always the same as its environment.
 This can be a distinct advantage for the goldfish keeper.
 In a natural environment, goldfish live in outdoor ponds.
 In winter, the water temperatures may fall below freezing temperatures.
 Although they cannot survive being frozen solid for long periods of time, they can survive close to freezing temperatures for an unlimited time.
 Reason being, their organs shut down and they no longer require food or oxygen; much like a bear in hibernation.
 You may think this would be painful for the goldfish, but keep in mind, only warm blooded creatures, such as dogs, cats, and humans alike find cold temperatures painful.

 The Big Chill method

 Container should be proportionately sized so that the fish can swim around a bit

-3. Place the sack or box in the refrigerator for a minimum of 24 hours, so that the fish will become completely dormant.
+2. Cover, label as such, and place in the refrigerator for 12 to 24 hours, so that the fish will become completely dormant.

 4. Place the container in the freezer for a minimum 36 hours.